Pratt-Zan/Web-Source-Dataset-V2/README.md

 ### Typical Workflow for Large Crawls

 ```
-1. Run Phase 1 (data split) → 30 seconds
+1. Run Phase 1 (data split)
 2. Run Phase 2 (URL discovery) on a few test sets → verify output quality
-3. Run Phase 2 on all 50 sets in parallel batches → 2-8 hours (depending on depth)
+3. Run Phase 2 on all 50 sets in parallel batches
 4. Run Phase 3 (text extraction) on a few test sets → verify text quality
-5. Run Phase 3 on all 50 sets in parallel → 1-4 hours
+5. Run Phase 3 on all 50 sets in parallel
 ```

 ### Configuration Parameters